demh/cuRRBS/README.md

 ## Contacting us

-If you experience any issues with cuRRBS or have any suggestions, please contact us at dem44@ebi.ac.uk or ribeiro@ebi.ac.uk.
+If you experience any issues with cuRRBS or have any suggestions, please contact us at dem44@ebi.ac.uk, ribeiro@ebi.ac.uk or thomas.stubbs@babraham.ac.uk.